Writing Our Own Future

 "Can I stay with you tonight?" she asks, which surprises me.

 The next couple of days I take the time to get to know my children, Leonell and Aleigshia—two beautiful names.
-I also later discover their full names were Leonell Nathaniel Greenleaf and Aleigshia Celebrían Elltaes Greenleaf.
-She wanted to incorporate her parent's names, which I thought was pleasant idea.
-I am flattered she allowed them to carry on my surname as well.
+Later discover their full names are Leonell Nathaniel Greenleaf and Aleigshia Celebrían Elltaes Greenleaf.
+Isa wanted to incorporate her parent's names, which I think is pleasant idea.
+I am also flattered she allowed them to carry on the Greenleaf name.

 Isa has everything figured out.
-She transferred the name of their condominium in New York into Aromin's name so he can take care of it for them.
+She transferred the name of their condo in New York to Aromin's name so he can take care of it for them.
 If Isa and Ellessia decide not to return, he will sell it to someone else.
 All of the personal belongings they want to keep are stored at the castle.
-Isa is also done with school and with no employer to notify, she has no obligations holding her back.
-If for some reason I did not allow them back to Mirkwood, she would have stayed here in England with my father for the time being.
+Isa is also done with school, and with no employer to notify, she has no other obligations holding her back.
+If for some reason I did not allow them to travel back to Mirkwood, she would stay here in England with my father.